-Support to forest monitoring and assessment
+Forest monitoring and assessment

-The manual for building tree volume and biomass allometric equations is designed for students, researchers and engineers who wish to acquire the knowledge and methodology to establish allometric equations to assess the volume, biomass or mineral mass of trees.
-The manual provides numerous examples and detailed technical advice, so there are few prerequisites for users.
+The manual is designed for students, researchers and engineers who wish to acquire the knowledge and methodology to establish allometric equations to assess the volume, biomass or mineral mass of trees.
+It provides numerous examples and detailed technical advice, so there are few prerequisites for users.